 How much does Tesla car insurance cost in Australia?

-Tesla car insurance in Australia typically costs $900-$2,000 per year for comprehensive cover, depending on the model, your age, location, and driving history.
-The Model 3 Standard Range is the most affordable to insure (from ~$900/yr), while the Model S and Model X sit at the higher end ($1,400-$2,400/yr).
+Tesla car insurance in Australia typically costs $1,000-$2,200 per year for comprehensive cover.
+The Model 3 Standard Range is the most affordable to insure (from around $1,000/yr), while the Model S and Model X sit at the higher end ($1,600-$2,700/yr).
+Use RedBook to check your Tesla's current market value before comparing estimates.

-Teslas are generally more expensive to insure than comparable petrol vehicles due to their higher purchase prices, specialist repair requirements, and the cost of battery replacement.
-However, their excellent safety ratings, low theft risk, and growing insurer familiarity with EVs help moderate premiums.
+Teslas are generally 15-30% more expensive to insure than comparable petrol vehicles due to higher purchase prices, specialist EV repair requirements, and battery replacement costs.
+However, their excellent safety ratings, low theft risk, and growing insurer familiarity with EVs help moderate the difference.

-Tesla's Autopilot and Full Self-Driving features are driver assistance systems - the driver remains responsible at all times.
-Most Australian insurers do not currently offer discounts for Autopilot, but the safety features it includes (collision avoidance, lane keeping) can positively influence premiums.
+Tesla's Autopilot and Full Self-Driving features are classified as driver-assistance systems - the driver remains responsible at all times.
+Most Australian insurers do not currently offer specific discounts for Autopilot.
+However, the safety features included (collision avoidance, lane keeping, emergency braking) can positively influence premiums.

 Should I get agreed value for my Tesla?

-Agreed value is worth considering for Teslas, as EV values can be volatile and may not be well represented in standard valuation guides.
-Locking in an agreed value provides certainty on the payout if the vehicle is written off.
-This is particularly relevant as Tesla prices have fluctuated in Australia.
+Agreed value is worth considering for Teslas.
+EV market values can fluctuate as Tesla adjusts pricing and new models enter the market.
+Locking in an agreed value provides certainty on the payout if your vehicle is written off.
+This is particularly relevant as Tesla prices have changed several times in Australia.

-Is my home charger covered by car insurance?
+Is my Tesla home charger covered by car insurance?

-Your Tesla wall connector or home charging equipment is typically not covered by your car insurance policy.
-It is usually covered under your home and contents insurance as a fixture.
+Your Tesla Wall Connector or home charging equipment is typically not covered by car insurance.
+It is usually covered under your home and contents insurance as a permanent fixture.
 Check both policies to ensure your charging setup is adequately protected.

 What happens if my Tesla battery is damaged in a flood?

-Flood damage to a Tesla battery pack can be extremely expensive to repair or replace.
-Comprehensive insurance should cover flood damage, but check your policy for any exclusions related to water damage to EV components.
-Battery replacement can cost $15,000-$25,000+, making comprehensive cover particularly important.
+Flood damage to a Tesla battery can be extremely costly to repair.
+Comprehensive insurance should cover flood damage, but check for any exclusions related to water damage to EV components.
+Battery replacement can cost $15,000-$25,000+, making comprehensive cover particularly important in flood-prone areas.
+For general insurance guidance, visit MoneySmart.

 Compare Tesla Insurance Estimates Now